Date of Death Appraisal

 Appraisal of What the Property Was Worth on a Date in the Past

 Varied situations can arise that need an appraisal of property value at a date some time ago, usually due to the death of the homeowner.
-Many of

 A Date of Death Appraisal - or Date of Death Valuation - is often needed in these cases.